 For those who don’t have a Blue Badge, parking in the streets around the building is on meters, which are operational 7 days a week.
 The nearest car parks are located on Trenchard Street, Millennium Square, West End, Brandon Street, College Street and Frog Lane.

 We have accessible toilets located on each level of the new building and on the ground floor beside the Box Office.

 The hall has a balcony that is accessed by 24 steps, please do bear this in mind when choosing a seat.
 The total capacity of the hall is 580 seats.
-Many of our events are currently sold at a reduced capacity, although this may change as Covid-19 related safety measures are adjusted through the autumn and winter.
 You can talk to a member of the Box Office team if you have questions or concerns when booking.
 Please click here if you would like to find out more about our Covid-19 response.

 Our volunteer stewards are happy to provide assistance.
 If you require some help, please look for one of our staff or volunteers, who will be wearing a St George’s lanyard.

 Drinks can be pre-ordered for before an event and during the interval.
 Tap water is available inside the hall and at the Café Bar.